Design ToolsCase StudyClient Resources

 Second, HDDs are more reliable than SSDs.
 This is because they have been around for longer and tested more extensively.
 Third, HDDs are cheaper than SSDs.
 This is because they are mass-produced, and there is more competition in the market.

 Fourth, HDDs are more straightforward to upgrade than SSDs.
-This is because you can add another hard drive to your computer instead of replacing the entire drive.
+You can add another hard drive to your computer instead of replacing the entire drive.
 Fifth, HDDs are better at handling large files.
 This is because they can store more data in a smaller space.

 The benefits of using an external hard drive: If something happens to your computer, you don't have to worry about losing all your data – you'll need a new device.